MATON - MASTERSOUND

 That is essentially how I came across the MS500.
 I was looking for a new guitar to replace my aging and damaged Ibanez (Gibson Recorder copy).
 I didn't have any particular guitar in mind, but I had already decided that I wasn't going to cut corners ...
 I wanted a guitar that I could be happy with for many years to come.

 The first time I played it (unamplified), I was just noodling around on it for just over half an hour or so.
 I remember being immediately impressed by the (off-the-shelf) action and set up of the MS500.
-This was a very nicely put together guitar ... and I just happened to like the blonde natural timber look of that particular guitar.
+This was a very nicely put together guitar ... and I just happened to like the blonde natural timber look of that particular guitar (confession: He's a sucker for blondes).
 I tried several other colour versions (sunburst etc.) and they were ALL built to the exact same high standard, so aesthetics was the only decider between them.
 I left the shop very impressed with the maton range in general.

 Some weeks later I returned to the shop and asked if I could plug the Mastersound into a respectable amp and try it out at a 'working' volume.
 The shop owner politely obliged and I tried the Maton out (for another hour or so) using several smallish amps in the 50 Watt to 100 Watt range.